wyywyy23/wyywyy23.github.io/README.md

 - [x] Set up docsearch
 - [ ] Bibliography filter
 - [ ] Timeline on the homepage
+- [ ] Link to specific bib item on publication page
 - [ ] Return to the top button
 - [ ] Breadcrumb navigation
 - [ ] Research projects page (card style)